merlin-fair/SeminarioDeProyectos_WordCount/README.md

 2) Ideally, practice using branches whilst making your modifications.

-3) Test that the python notebook file "html_scraping_bookwordcount.ipynb" runs with the preset example (install any required packages)
+3) Test that the python notebook file "html_scraping_bookwordcount.ipynb" runs with the preset example (install any required packages).
+[If cannot run locally, try uploading to: https://colab.research.google.com/ ]

 4) Change the code to run for your favorite book (or any book of your choice) and save a CSV file